 The primary purpose of the grace period is to provide students completing their degrees with time to submit final grades or transcripts for the graduation audit.
 Students that will not complete their final courses during the grace period will be required to extend their enrollment.

-If a student has not renewed or extended their Comprehensive Tuition Plan, or enrolled in a course or exam that will extend their active enrollment under one of the University's per credit tuition plans will become inactive at the end of the grace period.
+If a student has not renewed or extended their Comprehensive Tuition Plan, or enrolled in a course or exam that will extend their active enrollment under one of the University's per credit tuition plans, he or she will become inactive at the end of the grace period.
 After a student is inactive they will be required to reapply to the University.

 Change of Enrollment Plans